shyyhs/shyyhs.github.io/_pages/about.md

 ## International Conference

-- Raj Dabre, **Haiyue Song** (equal contribution).
+- Raj Dabre, **Haiyue Song** (equal contribution), Miriam Exel, Bianka Buschbec, Johannes Eschbach-Dymanus, Hideki Tanaka.
-NICT's Cascaded and End-To-End Speech Translation Systems using Whisper and IndicTrans2 for the Indic Task.
+How Effective is Synthetic Data and Instruction Fine-tuning for Translation with Markup using LLMs?
-Accepted to The International Conference on Spoken Language Translation (**IWSLT 2024**).
+Accepted to The Conference of the Association for Machine Translation in the Americas 2024 (**AMTA2024**).

 - Raj Dabre, **Haiyue Song** (equal contribution).
 NICT's Cascaded and End-To-End Speech Translation Systems using